freddywebmaster/tailwind-react-alerts/README.md

-# Simple, beautiful and customizable alerts
+# Simple, beautiful and customizable alerts (beta)

 `tailwind-react-alert` provides alerts out of the box with react. this library uses `animate css` and `font awesome`, so you can customize your alerts super easy